The Power of Voice

 Our Children and Young People’s Writing in 2023 research showed that 1 in 7 children and young people aged 8 to 18 write to support causes and issues they care about or because it makes them feel connected to the world.
 This delivered a clear mandate to provide more opportunities for children to engage with this type of writing, delivering a programme that supports schools to develop social action literacy projects for their students.

 The Power of Voice aims to empower young people to tell the stories that matter to them, harnessing the power of writing to share stories and experiences with a real audience and drive change.
-The programme encourages participating young people to explore their civic identities and use their own voices (including home languages and dialects) to reach a specific audience by selecting a form for their written piece.
+The programme encourages participating young people to explore their civic identities and use their own voices (including home languages and dialects).

-Across the 3 weeks, a group of selected professional ‘change-maker’ authors turn classrooms into dynamic environments for debating and exchanging ideas.
-The programme culminates in the publication of a celebratory zine.
+Across six weeks, a group of selected professional ‘change-maker’ authors turn classrooms into dynamic environments for debating and exchanging ideas.
+The programme culminates in the publication of a celebratory digital zine and an online celebration event.

 Impact and outcomes

-Explore the creative and profound writing inspired through the project in our Power of Voice Digital Zine.
+Explore the creative and profound writing produced by students in previous years in our Power of Voice Digital Zine.

 The Power of Voice has given some students within our focus groups a power that they didn’t realise they had.
 All too often, a focus on writing with any kind of academic observations creates parameters for students to quantify their success by the measure of the curriculum they’re working in.
 This project has given them a freedom to find their voice and recognise the creative potential that they have.
 It’s been pretty inspirational for the staff, too.